sed-seyedi/sed-stumpwmrc/README.md

-# Sed Stumpwmrc (config file for stumpwm window manager)
+# Sed Stumpwmrc

+Config file for stumpwm window manager.

 # What?